Florida is the “canary in the coal mine” in battle between development versus public land hunting

 This then raises the question: what does the state consider an SSL?
 According to the state Bureau of Public Land Administration, “Sovereign submerged lands include, but are not limited to, tidal lands, islands, sandbars, shallow banks and lands waterward of the ordinary or mean high water line, beneath navigable freshwater or beneath tidally influenced waters.”

 And when asked about undeveloped land, which resides in an RHA, and SSL, which does not, Thompson noted, “No one is going to understand that.”

-“We talk about R3 and resources and how we’re going to get more people hunting; when we make a thing this confusing, [it’s going to hurt all of that],” he said.
-“The number one question I get when doing [R3 stuff] is, ‘I’m scared to do this because I’m afraid I’m going to shoot the wrong duck,’ and, ‘I’m scared to do this because I’m worried I don’t know where I can hunt legally.’
-If we introduce this rule you’re putting [an end to] duck hunting in the state of Florida.”
+“We talk about R3 and resources and how we’re going to get more people hunting; when we make a thing this confusing, ,” he said.
+“The number one question I get when doing is, ‘I’m scared to do this because I’m afraid I’m going to shoot the wrong duck,’ and, ‘I’m scared to do this because I’m worried I don’t know where I can hunt legally.’
+If we introduce this rule you’re putting duck hunting in the state of Florida.”

 Further, to make matters more complicated, although the legal shooting distance is 300 feet from a dwelling and not from the shoreline, if a house is 50 feet from the shore, then hunters cannot hunt within 250 feet of the shore, and so forth.